Teach Any Horse AeroHippus*

-Make it a pawsitive experience by following the CONDITION, LOVE, REWARD approach.
+Make it a positive experience by following the CONDITION, LOVE, REWARD approach.

 Condition

-Slowly and calmly familiarize your pet to the chamber before administering a dose
+Slowly and calmly familiarize your horse to the chamber before administering a dose

 Love

-Provide lots of hugs, pets and cuddles before, during and after treatment
+Provide calm handling, gentle touch, and reassurance before, during and after treatment

 Reward